-We may need to obtain additional licenses from our existing licensors or otherwise acquire or in-license any intellectual property rights from third parties that we identify as necessary for our products.
-It is possible that we may be unable to obtain any additional licenses or acquire such intellectual property rights at a reasonable terms, if at all.
-The licensing or acquisition of third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive or necessary.
+We may need to obtain additional licenses from our existing licensors or otherwise acquire or in-license any intellectual property rights are acquire such intellectual property rights are reasonable terms, if at all.
+The licensing or acquire or third-party intellectual property rights are reasonable terms, if at all.
+The licensing or acquire third-party intellectual property rights are accounted to established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive or necessary.
 These established companies may have a competitive advantage over us due to their size, capital resources and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
 We also may be unable to license or acquire third-party intellectual property rights on terms that would allow us to make an appropriate return on our investment or at all.
-In that event, we may be required to expend significant time and resources to redesign our technology, products, or the methods for manufacturing them or to develop or license replacement technology, all of which may not be feasible on a technical or commercial basis.
+In that event, we may be required to expend significant time and resources to refeasible on a technical or commercial basis.
 If we are unable to do so, we may be unable to develop or commercialize the affected products, which could materially and adversely affect our business, financial condition and results of operations.